 And boy howdy, did we reap the benefits.
 She was the BEST cook ever (everyone says that about their mother), but mine really was. 😁

 Anything she baked with those fresh, out-of-the-garden strawberries was always incredible.

 If you have a strawberry patch, you know exactly what I am talking about.
-So what do you do with the huge yield of fresh berries in your garden?
-That’s right……make the BEST Homemade Strawberry Cobbler!
+So what do you do with the huge yield of fresh berries in your garden during strawberry season?
+That’s right……make THIS easy strawberry cobbler!